kitajchuk/PageController/README.md

 ```

 ### Bind Modules
 Bind the modules you want PageController to sync with.
-Consider these to be "PageController Modules".
-They behave a certain way.
-See the [Midnight Collective](https://github.com/kitajchuk/midnight-collective-squarespace) project as a best in class example of using PageController.
-This example happens to be a [Grunt Nautilus](https://github.com/kitajchuk/grunt-nautilus) app, but you can roll PageController in any setup you see fit.
+Consider these to be registered "PageController Modules".
 ```javascript
 // Bind modules to represent
 pageController.setModules([